 Written By Priscilla G., Singapore

 I don’t see, hear, or feel God anymore.
 Why love God then?
 Why go to church then?
-Why believe then?
+Why Should I Believe in God?

 Recently, a friend whom I had led to Christ seemed to have such thoughts.
 And they were the same thoughts that went through my mind about a decade ago.